immahidhar/net-sim/README.md

 # net-sim
-Network Simulator - An internet/ethernet protocol simulator.
+Network Simulator - An internet/ethernet communication simulator.
-Developed by Sai Jyothi Attuluri and Sai Nikhil Gummadavelli
+Developed by ***Sai Jyothi Attuluri and Sai Nikhil Gummadavelli***

 Project written in Python3 language.
 Hence, no need to compile any code.